GundamugattuPoojitha/Self/README.md

 # Self
-This is my first repository
+This is my first repository My name is pooja